srikarg/srikarg.github.io/_posts/2013-04-07-more-information-slider.md

 ---
-title: "More information slider with jQuery"
+title: "A More Information Slider with jQuery"
 layout: post
 toc: true
 share: true